 This section presents how to create and setup a DApp's User Interface (UI) project using React and Beacon's DApp/wallet interaction.

-Any UI framework is suitable to create a web DApp interface (Angular, Vue, Svelte, ...).
-We present here how to create a DApp UI project with React.
+Any framework is suitable to create a DApp application as long as a Tezos library is available for it.
+We present here how to create a web DApp with React.

 This creates the

 my-dapp project.
 More information may be found here

 While it is always possible to interact directly with the Tezos endpoint's RPC API, it is more than recommended to use a dedicated library that will wrap all services in high-level development services and take care of all the low-level Tezos protocol details.

 In the context of web DApps for Tezos, the main library is Taquito:

 Taquito uses official cryptographic packages (aka libraries).
 Some of these packages relies on nodejs packages designed to run on the back-end side (server side, not in a browser).
 These packages are